vertica/spark-connector/docs/troubleshooting-guide.md

 ## Timed Operations

-We have the option of passing a parameter to our write job that times certain operations.
-For instance, if we look at the Spark-Connector examples in ```/spark-connector/examples/scala/src/main/scala/example/examples/BasicReadWriteExamples.scala``` we have a basic job that writes to Vertica then reads it.
+The connector has the option of passing a parameter to the write job that times certain operations.
+For instance, if we look at the Spark-Connector examples in ```/spark-connector/examples/scala/src/main/scala/example/examples/BasicReadWriteExamples.scala``` there is a basic job that writes to Vertica then reads it.

 This job falls under the writeThenRead function, and contains the following code to start the write: